 A RedCap UE can be identified by the network during Random Access procedure via MSG3/MSGA from a RedCap specific LCID(s) and optionally via MSG1/MSGA (PRACH occasion or PRACH preamble).
 For RedCap UE identification via MSG1/MSGA, RedCap specific Random Access configuration may be configured by the network.
 For MSG3/MSGA, a RedCap UE is identified by the dedicated LCID(s) indicated for CCCH identification (CCCH or CCCH1) regardless whether RedCap specific Random Access configuration is configured by the network.

 RedCap UEs with 1 Rx branch and 2 Rx branches can be allowed separately via system information.
-In addition, Half-Duplex FDD RedCap UEs can be allowed via system information.
+In addition, RedCap UEs in Half-Duplex FDD mode can be allowed via system information.
 A RedCap specific IFRI can be provided in SIB1, when absent, RedCap UEs access is not allowed.
 Information on which frequencies RedCap UE access is allowed can be provided in system information.

+NOTE: It is up to the E-UTRA network, if possible, to avoid handover attempts of a RedCap UE to a target NR cell not supporting RedCap.
+It is up to the RedCap UE implementation, if possible, to recover from handover attempts to a target NR cell not supporting RedCap.